 The DIR® Model is tailored to the unique challenges and strengths of children with Autism Spectrum Disorders and other developmental challenges.
 The objectives of the DIR® Model are to build healthy foundations for social, emotional, and intellectual capacities rather than focusing on skills and isolated behaviors."
 Six basic developmental capacities lay a foundation for all learning and development.
 Children without special needs often master these skills relatively easily.
 Children with challenges often don’t, not necessarily because they can’t, but because their biological challenges make the mastery more difficult.
 More information on these capacities can be read here.

-By understanding these skills and the factors that influence them and by working on them, we often can help improve skills through appropriate emotional experiences.
+By understanding these developmental capacities and the factors that influence them and by working on them, we often can help improve skills through appropriate emotional experiences.
 This in turn helps to develop critical cognitive, social, emotional, language, and motor skills, as well as a sense of self.
-For children who are diagnosed with pervasive developmental disorder, autism spectrum disorder, developmental disorder, severe language delays, motor difficulties, and severe disorders of relating and communicating, often a comprehensive, intensive intervention program is warranted.

 To learn more visit: DIR® and the DIRFloortime® Approach